A Survey of Inductive Reasoning for Large Language Models: Methodology

-In this section, we will introduce three major approaches to enhance the inductive capabilities of LLMs: post-training (Section~\ref{sec: post-train}), test-time scaling (Section~\ref{sec: hypo}), and data augmentation (Section~\ref{sec: info}).
+In this section, we will introduce three major approaches to enhance the inductive capabilities of LLMs: post-training enhancement(Section~\ref{sec: post-train}), test-time exploration (Section~\ref{sec: hypo}), and data augmentation (Section~\ref{sec: info}).
 It is worth noting that we not only summarize existing methods but also prospect a forward-looking review of potential future inductive approaches.
 For convenience, we treat the inputs of inductive reasoning as observations and refer to these outputs as rules.
+Boundaries and comparisons of the three methods can be found in the Appendix~\ref{app: med}.